Harmon Rabb: Charlie, there's something I need to know. Why did you kill (five-year-old) Annie?

-- Daniel Budd, from the final two episodes of season 12 and the season 13 premiere, was the leader of the Calling, a terrorist group responsible for recruiting children through the Internet for the purpose of turning them into terrorists or suicide bombers.
+- "The Lost Boys", "Neverland", "Stop the Bleeding: Daniel Budd is the leader of the Calling, a terrorist group responsible for recruiting children through the Internet for the purpose of turning them into terrorists or suicide bombers.
 Those he turns to terrorism are sent to kill several naval agents, while those he turns into suicide bombers blow themselves up in highly-populated areas; he sent a young boy to blow himself up at Cairo, Egypt, killing dozens, because an NCIS agent was located there.
 When the adoptive parents of a young boy try to convince him to leave the Calling, he has them killed.
 When one child is arrested, Budd has him killed just so he won't say anything.
 He then uses an adopted child to try to kill Agent Leroy Jethro Gibbs, with his next plan to destroy Shanghai and make it look like the North Koreans.
 His reasons for doing all of this was to kick-start a war simply because he wanted to kill thousands.

 - Tahir Khaled, Agent Sam Hanna's Arch-Enemy, is a Sudanese terrorist and war criminal—demonstrated by a mass grave of his victims in his first appearance.
 First appearing in season 3, he brutally murders three CIA agents and tortures Agent Sam Hanna.
 He later arranges for his abused sister Jada to be killed, only to have a recently-rescued Sam save her.
 Upset that Jada will testify against him, Khaled sought vengeance against Sam during season 7 by targeting the latter's loved ones, ranging from launching a missile at his family's home, to appearing at his son's school with the intent to kill him, while callously killing innocents along the way.
 Upon being arrested, he arranges for his escape near the end of season 8 by kidnapping Sam's wife, Michelle, to use as a bargaining chip for his release.
 Despite being released, Tahir has her asphyxiated, then steals her body to desecrate it.
 When Tahir manages to lure Sam to him in a bus, he attempts to detonate a bomb he placed inside said bus, intending to take Sam as well as everyone else in the bus with him to the grave.